Dr Vassiliki Kolocotroni

 - translation and film

+I have published widely on modernism, Hellenism, and on transnational and transcultural encounters (incl. journal essays and book chapters on Woolf, Joyce, Conrad, H.D., Freud, Rhys, Benjamin, Brecht, Derrida and Heidegger), as well as on the writing on Muriel Spark.
 In recent years, I have studied the work of the Greek-American surrealist poet, activist and art historian Nicolas Calas.
 I co-edited and translated Calas’s French poetry and his correspondence with William Carlos Williams, and as a separate volume the previously unpublished 'oral history' interview with Calas for the Archives of American Art (Ypsilon Books).
+I have also written on film and on the theoretical and literary work of Julia Kristeva.

 I am Director of the Research Network for the Study of Socialist Theory and Movements and Associate Dean of the Scottish Universities' International Summer School.
-And a member of the University's Gifford Committee and an elected member of the Council of Senate.
+I serve on the University's Gifford Committee and the Council of Senate as an elected member.

-- Co-edited The Edinburgh Dictionary of Modernism and Modernism: An Anthology of Sources and Documents for Edinburgh UP
+- The Edinburgh Dictionary of Modernism and Modernism: An Anthology of Sources and Documents for Edinburgh UP ((with Olga Taxidou)

-- I serve on the Editorial Board of Synthesis and the Journal of Greek Media and Culture.
+- I serve on the Editorial Board of Synthesis, Complutense Journal of English Studies and the Journal of Greek Media and Culture.

 As Head of the Graduate School of Arts and Humanities (2005-10) and Associate Dean for Postgraduates (2009-10), I was instrumental in generating AHRC funding for graduate research training initiatives, such as international conferences, one-day symposia, seminar series and exhibitions on interdisciplinary topics such as: